Frequently Asked Questions

 To learn more about post-retirement hours and earnings restrictions, visit our Working after retirement page.

-The early retirement incentive (ERI) proposal from the Massachusetts Teachers Association (MTA), filed in February by co-sponsors State Senator John C. Velis and State Representative Carol A. Doherty, has been referred to the Joint Committee on Public Service.
-The proposed legislation, An Act to provide a retirement enhancement opportunity for certain members of the Massachusetts Teachers Retirement System, is now identified in the House as H.2620 and in the Senate as S.1791.
+The early retirement incentive (ERI) proposal from the Massachusetts Teachers Association (MTA), filed in February by co-sponsors State Senator John C. Velis and State Representative Carol A. Doherty, An Act to provide a retirement enhancement opportunity for certain members of the Massachusetts Teachers Retirement System, is identified in the House as H.2620 and in the Senate as S.1791.